Ka Malanai at Kailua

 No analysis available

-I searched the public remarks for leasehold language such as 'lease expires,' 'ground lease ends,' 'leasehold,' or any 4-digit expiry year, but found nothing.
-The listings read like standard fee-simple condo marketing and do not mention any land-tenure expiration.
+I looked for leasehold language such as 'lease expires,' 'ground lease ends,' 'leasehold expiring,' or a renewal/extension year, but found nothing in the remarks.
+The listings read like standard fee-simple condo marketing and do not mention any land lease details.

-I looked for wording indicating the building passed a fire/life safety evaluation, such as FLSE passed, fire safety certified, or passed fire inspection, and found nothing.
-The only safety-related reference was a fire sprinkler system in one remark, which does not confirm the feature.
-With no direct evidence, this is treated as not confirmed.
+I looked for direct fire/life safety evaluation wording, such as FLSE passed, fire safety certified, or passed fire inspection, and did not find it.
+The only related reference was to a fire sprinkler system, which does not confirm a passed evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.